purescript-contrib/purescript-aff/MODULES.md

 A canceler is asynchronous function that can be used to attempt the cancelation of a computation.
 Returns a boolean flag indicating whether or not the cancellation was successful.
+Many computations may be composite, in such cases the flag indicates whether any part of the computation was successfully canceled.
+The flag should not be used for communication.

 #### `cancel`